 Uniformed Services University of the Health Sciences (USUHS)

-Public school systems organized by Native American tribal governments
+Public school systems governed by Native American tribal governments

-Now that it’s clear which types of employers qualify for the 403(b), 401(k), or both, you'll have to decide which option is the best fit for you and your employees.
-Before you make a decision as an employer, here is additional information to guide the process.
-Although there are similarities between the plans, they are not identical.
+Now that the eligibility requirements and the types of employers that qualify for 403(b) and 401(k) retirement savings accounts are clear, you'll have to decide which option is the best for you and your employees.
+Before deciding, it's important to consider additional information to help you navigate the selection process.
+While there are similarities between the plans, they are not identical.

 Here's what they have in common: